Applied Behavior Analysis for Practitioners

 - Prepare yourself to pass RBT Competency Assessment and the RBT Exam and earn your RBT credential.

 With the KU RBT prep course, organizations delivering behavioral healthcare can quickly, conveniently and affordably prepare current and new staff for RBT certification.
 Group rates are available for organizations interested in registering 5 or more of their staff in the course.
 Contact us at ProfessionalPrograms@ku.edu to find out more about our group rate option.

 Who should enroll?

-An RBT certificate is becoming a required prerequisite if you want to work directly with children and adults with disabilities.
-It also benefits individuals who work as direct-care staff and paraprofessionals.
-RBT training and certification is designed for individuals working in a field requiring training in behavior management, who are interested in working in behavior management-related settings, or for those interested in later pursuing further credentialing in behavior analysis.
+RBT training and certification is designed for individuals working in a field requiring training in behavior management such as direct-care staff and paraprofessionals.
+RBT certification also benefits those interested in working in behavior management-related settings, or in later pursuing further credentialing in behavior analysis.